-Lenders generally calculate your borrowing power based on your average annual income.
-To do this, lenders will either ask for twelve months payslips or they may ask for 3-6 months of your latest payslips.
+Lenders will calculate your borrowing power based on your average annual income.
+To do this, lenders will either ask for twelve months’ payslips or they may ask for 3-6 months of your latest payslips.
 In either case, lenders will use the gross amounts to calculate your average annual income.

 Once lenders have assessed your average annual income, they will then offer to lend an amount according to their own criteria.
-Lenders generally lend up to 4-5x the applicant’s annual income.
-Lenders will also take your outgoings into consideration, along with any other financial agreements you may have in place.
-Financial agreements could be in the form of loans, mortgages and any other financial commitments.
-A combined result of the above will have an effect on the maximum mortgage on offer.
+Lenders generally lend up to four times an applicant’s annual income.

 Will I require any accounts?

-If you’re not registered for the CIS then your affordability will be based on your declared net income figures.
+If you’re not registered for the scheme, then your affordability will be based on your declared net income figures.
 This will result in your maximum mortgage amount being lower in comparison to being registered for the CIS.
-That’s why a CIS mortgage can be beneficial for self-employed construction workers.
+This is why a CIS mortgage can be beneficial for self-employed construction workers.

-If you need a CIS mortgage with bad credit, there may be some lenders willing to approve you a mortgage.
-Our advisors specialise in adverse credit and can explain everything to you in greater detail.
-Simply make an enquiry and an expert advisor will call you.
+If you need a CIS mortgage with bad credit, there may be some lenders willing to offer you a mortgage.
+Our experts specialise in adverse credit and can explain everything to you in greater detail.
+Simply make an enquiry and an expert advisor will call you back.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.